sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

             *The number of simple modules of the Hecke algebras of type G(r,1,n)*.
             Math.
 Z. 233 (2000), no. 3, 601–623.
             :mathscinet:`MR1750939`

 ..
+[AMOZ2006] Asahiro, Y. and Miyano, E. and Ono, H. and Zenmyo, K.,
+              *Graph orientation algorithms to minimize the maximum outdegree*.
+              Proceedings of the 12th Computing: The Australasian Theory Symposium, Volume 51, page 20.
+              Australian Computer Society, Inc. 2006.

+..
 [Ap1997] \T. Apostol, Modular functions and Dirichlet series in
             number theory, Springer, 1997 (2nd ed), section 3.7--3.9.